mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 **Questioner:** Not really.
 I’m not sure what it means, not to lose sight of yourself.

 **Katagiri Roshi:** For instance, intention.
 “I want to do zazen.”
 Okay?
 That intention originally must be very simple.
-So that intention lets you do something very simply, totally simply, directly.
-Straightforwardness.
+So that intention lets you do something very simply, directly, straightforwardly.
 Okay?

 **Questioner:** Okay.

-**Katagiri Roshi:** But if you start to do it, *[he laughs,]* intention gradually [will become] very vague.
+**Katagiri Roshi:** But if you start to do it, *[he laughs,]* intention gradually [becomes] very vague.
 You know?

-**Questioner:** Kind of like, if I want to do zazen because I’d like to be a great master, because I’d like to...
+**Questioner:** Yeah.
+Kind of like, if I want to do zazen because I’d like to be a great master, because I’d like to...

 **Katagiri Roshi:** Right.
 Very complicated.
 The first beginning of intention is a little bit clear and very nice.
-But the second stage, second moment, intention becomes a little bit mixed up by something else, you know?
+But the second moment, intention becomes a little bit mixed up by something else, you know?
 Because immediately in the first moment, you have experienced something which seems to be good, and then you say, “Wonderful!” *[He laughs.]* And then the intention becomes a little bigger.
-And the next moment, you don’t experience something nice, so intention becomes pretty... dejected?
-Degenerated?
-No. A little bit confused.
+And the next moment, you don’t experience something nice, so intention becomes pretty... dejected? [...]
+A little bit confused.

 So, intention originally is very simple, but [then] it’s not.
-So finally, you are enslaved by intention.
+So finally, you are “enslaved” by intention.

 **Questioner:** I understand.